PalakGarg14/Topic-Modeling---LDA---WANA-Cannabis-Customer-Reviews/README.md

 **Analysis**
 The analysis is performed using Jupyter Notebook and the Python programming language.
 The notebook is provided in the analysis directory and contains the following sections:
-1. Introduction: This section provides an overview of the project and the data.
+1.	**Introduction**: This section provides an overview of the project and the data.
-2. Import Dataset: This section imports the data and prepares it for analysis.
+2.	**Import Dataset**: This section imports the data and prepares it for analysis.
-3. Tokenize Sentences and Clean: This section tokenizes the sentences in the customer reviews and performs cleaning operations, including removing stop words and punctuation.
+3.	**Tokenize Sentences and Clean**: This section tokenizes the sentences in the customer reviews and performs cleaning operations, including removing stop words and punctuation.
-4. Build the Bigram, Trigram Models and Lemmatize: This section builds bigram and trigram models to identify frequently occurring phrases and lemmatizes the text to reduce inflectional forms to a common base form.
+4.	**Build the Bigram, Trigram Models and Lemmatize**: This section builds bigram and trigram models to identify frequently occurring phrases and lemmatizes the text to reduce inflectional forms to a common base form.
-5. Build the Topic Model: This section builds an LDA (Latent Dirichlet Allocation) topic model to identify the most discussed topics in the customer reviews.
+5.	**Build the Topic Model:** This section builds an LDA (Latent Dirichlet Allocation) topic model to identify the most discussed topics in the customer reviews.
-6. Presenting the Results: This section presents the results of the analysis, including:
+6.	**Presenting the Results**: This section presents the results of the analysis, including:
     - What is the Dominant topic and its percentage contribution in each document?
     - The most representative sentences for each topic
     - Frequency Distribution of Word Counts in Documents